-Questionnaires were also provided for distribution to the tenants and/or their representatives; six were returned and are included within the report.
+Questionnaires were also provided for distribution to the tenants and/or their representatives; four were returned and are included within the report.

-The inspector spoke with the manager, six relatives, three staff members, four tenants and one HSC Trust representative.
+There were no tenants or staff present during the inspection.
+The inspector spoke with the service manager, one relative, one staff member and one HSC Trust representative.
 Comments received are included within the body of the report.